Dunham House

 The Dunham House, located just south of Kempton, Indiana, USA, was built circa 1880s.
-The house was built by William Riley Dunham who served the U.S. Democratic Party for several years and represented Hamilton County and Tipton County in the Indiana General House of Assembly from 1913-1915.
+The house was built by William Riley Dunham who served the U.S. Democratic Party for several years and represented Hamilton County and Tipton County in the Indiana General House of Assembly from 1913 to 1915.
 The home has made and is continuing to make history in this very small Indiana town, most recently with a visit from President Barack Obama and First Lady Michelle Obama.

 History

 The land on which the Dunham House is built was originally a part of the Miami Indian Reserve in Indiana (Treaty of St. Mary's).
 In 1849, Jacob Dunham bought 120 acre of land in what is now Jefferson Township from the State of Indiana.
 Dunham is buried in the Kempton Cemetery north of the town of Kempton.
 The land was passed on to his son, Jacob Mackey Dunham in 1856.
 Jacob Mackey eventually moved his family to Oklahoma, and the Dunham Family land was passed to Mackey's sister-in-law, Eliza (Reese) Dunham, in 1891.
 She was the wife of Mackey's brother, Samuel Dunham.
 She passed the land on to her son, William Riley Dunham, in 1900.
 The 5000 sqft farm house that he built on the land is known today as The Dunham House.
 Local legends have been told that William Riley was an acquaintance of President Grover Cleveland and that the President had spent a night in the home.
 In fact, Riley's son was named Grover Cleveland Dunham and eventually inherited the home from his father.
 On the death of Dr. Grover Cleveland's wife, Hazel Dunham, the house was sold to buyers outside the Dunham family.
 The home fell into many years of neglect and abuse after it left the Dunham family.
 The home was purchased and is now owned by Shawn Christopher Clements and is in the process of being restored.

 The Dunham family played a significant role in the local community.
 They were farmers, doctors and teachers working within the town limits of Kempton and throughout Tipton and Clinton Counties.
 Many of their descendants still live in the area today.